brw59/Software-Design-and-Development---cs-246/Tues May 20th.md

 It seems like a great program … I just can’t get it to work.

 post a comment if you get it to work!
+Or talk to me in class

 download zip file here:
 http://www.eberdeed.net/programs/POVSpaceInvaders.zip